Programmable Focal Elongation and Shaping of High-Intensity Laser Pulses using Adaptive Optics

 At LUX, an \emph{Imagine Optic ILAO-Star 200} deformable mirror with 52 actuators is located just upstream of the final compressor of the Ti:Sapphire laser system, ANGUS, which can deliver up to \qty{2.6}{\joule} of energy in a \qty{39}{\femto\second} FWHM pulse centered on \qty{800}{\nano\meter} in a beam with an order 3.4 flattened Gaussian profile with a \qty{68}{\milli\meter} FWHM \cite{Santarsiero1997}.
 After compression the laser travels along a non-imaging beam transport to the interaction chamber where it is focused by a \qty{2}{\meter} OAP.
 The total distance between the deformable mirror and the OAP is approximately \qty{34}{\meter}.

-Under normal conditions the wavefront is flattened prior to compression by the deformable mirror to facilitate the generation of a high-quality focus, with a measured FWHM intensity spot size of \SI{22}{\micro\meter} and Rayleigh length of \SI{2.2}{\milli\meter}.
+The wavefront of the attenuated pulsed beam is flattened prior to compression by the deformable mirror to facilitate the generation of a high-quality focus, with a measured FWHM intensity spot size of \SI{22}{\micro\meter} and Rayleigh length of \SI{2.2}{\milli\meter}.
 Starting from this flattened wavefront: defocus, primary spherical and secondary spherical aberrations were added to the pulse resulting in the generation of an elongated focus, more than \SI{35}{\milli\meter} long, as can be seen in figure \ref{fig:luxFocalscans}.
 LASY \cite{lasy} was used to perform simulations of the optical system from the deformable mirror to focus, including the \qty{34}{m} of beam propagation.
+Angular spectrum method and resampling Fresnel propagators were employed for free-space propagation and focusing respectively.
 Good agreement was found between the measured data and simulations.

 In comparison to the phase plate measurements above, here there is additionally secondary spherical aberration.
 In this case the defocus was used to approximately centre the elongated focal region around $z=0$ which corresponds to the geometric focus of the unaberrated system.
 The secondary spherical aberration is used to redistribute energy within the focal region, flattening the longitudinal intensity profile.
 As mentioned above, the free-space propagation can also influence the longitudinal intensity profile.
 Here, it is observed that while laser energy is redistributed transversely --- leading to a modified spatial intensity profile of the beam at the OAP surface compared to the surface of the deformable mirror --- the phase profile does not significantly evolve.
 For the conditions shown, the maximum of $|z\, \phi'| / k w$ is also $\sim 0.1$.